Scots Brigade: Legacy

-Those officers who resigned their commissions in 1782 continued to petition the British government for the Brigade to be reconstituted in some form.
+Those officers who resigned their commissions in 1782 continued to petition the British government for the brigade to be reconstituted in some form.
 In October 1794, 23 former Brigade officers joined a new unit raised for service in India, the Scotch Brigade.
-The Brigade was re-numbered as the 94th Regiment of Foot in 1802 and assumed the battle honours and colours of the Brigade until 1881 when it became part of the Connaught Rangers; the regimental colours can now be seen in St Giles', Edinburgh, with copies also in the Netherlands.
-Over the years many ex-soldiers settled in the Netherlands, including Hugh Mackay, whose son, nephews and grandsons all served with the Brigade.
+The regiment was re-numbered as the 94th Regiment of Foot in 1802 and assumed the battle honours and colours of the brigade until 1881 when it became part of the Connaught Rangers; the regimental colours can now be seen in St Giles', Edinburgh, with copies also in the Netherlands.
+Over the years many ex-soldiers settled in the Netherlands, including Hugh Mackay, whose son, nephews and grandsons all served with the brigade.
 This branch ultimately became hereditary Chiefs of Clan Mackay and continue to hold the titles of Lord Reay in the Scottish peerage and Lord of Ophemert and Zennewijnen in the Netherlands.
 Other less distinguished descendants included Dutch Colonial Army Captain Rudolf MacLeod, who in 1895 became the husband of Mata Hari when she responded to his advertisement for a wife.
+The progenitor of the Dutch branch of the Hamilton family was John Jack (Johannes Jacobi) Hamilton.
+He was born in 1640 in Dromore, Kirkcudbright, South Scotland.
+He served as the palfrenier to the Governor of 's-Hertogenbosch, John Kirkpatrick.
+In 1679 he married Maria Wijgherganck.

 In his novel The Heart of Mid-Lothian, set in the Porteous Riots of 1736, Sir Walter Scott references the brigade, as the Scotch Dutch;

 Captain John Porteous, a name memorable in the traditions of Edinburgh, as well as in the records of criminal jurisprudence, was the son of a citizen of Edinburgh, who endeavoured to breed him up to his own mechanical trade of a tailor.
 The youth, however, had a wild and irreclaimable propensity to dissipation, which finally sent him to serve in the corps long maintained in the service of the States of Holland, and called the Scotch Dutch.
 Here he learned military discipline; and, returning afterwards, in the course of an idle and wandering life, to his native city.